netdata/netdata/web/api/health/README.md

 ### Event Log

 The size of the alarm log is configured in `netdata.conf`.
-There are 2 settings: the rotation of the alarm log file and the in memory size of the alarm log.
+There are 2 settings: the event history kept in the DB (in seconds), and the in memory size of the alarm log.

 ```
 [health]
 	in memory max health log entries = 1000
-	rotate log every lines = 2000
+	health log history = 432000
 ```

 The API call retrieves all entries of the alarm log: